Charles E. Kelly (soldier): Post war life

 Kelly was less successful in his personal life.
 He opened a service station on the North Side of Pittsburgh in 1946, but was forced to sell it in 1947 after a downturn in business and a robbery.
 His wife Mae was diagnosed with uterine cancer that same year, and died in 1951.
 The cost of the radiation treatments for Mae eventually resulted in Kelly losing his home in foreclosure.

-In 1950, Charles Kelly signed an age waver for his younger brother Danny that enabled him to enlist in the army at age 17.
+In 1950, Charles Kelly signed an age waiver for his younger brother Danny that enabled him to enlist in the army at age 17.
 Shortly after his training, Danny Kelly was deployed to the Korean War.
 One week after arriving in Korea, he was reported as missing in action and was never found.

-In 1952, while travelling across the country campaigning for Dwight D. Eisenhower, Kelly was reintroduced to Betty Gaskin, a young woman he had met while stationed at Fort Knox.
+In 1952, while traveling across the country campaigning for Dwight D. Eisenhower, Kelly was reintroduced to Betty Gaskin, a young woman he had met while stationed at Fort Knox.
 The two were married six weeks later, and moved to Louisville, Kentucky.
 In a 1957 interview with Mike Wallace, Kelly defended Samuel David Hawkins, a Korean War captive who declined repatriation until that year and was called a turncoat.

 Kelly spent most of his life holding down a series of short lived jobs.
 This, coupled with poor health, led to financial difficulties and problems with alcohol.
 Kelly left his second wife and children in 1961; they were divorced in 1962.
 In late 1984 Kelly was admitted to Veterans Hospital in Pittsburgh, suffering from kidney and liver failure.
 He died January 11, 1985, at age 64.
+A devoted Pittsburgh North Sider, his last known residence was the Hanuaer-Rosenberg Residence in Pittsburgh's Deutschtown.
 He was buried at Highwood Cemetery in his hometown of Pittsburgh.

 Even though he had a problem with alcohol, his story and legacy have helped many many people achieve recovery.
-Two local Pittsburgh Alcoholics Anonymous meetings "Camp Kelly" and " Oakdale Beginners Group " have meetings 4 days a week for any one who has a desire to stop drinking.
+Two local Pittsburgh Alcoholics Anonymous meetings "Camp Kelly" and "Oakdale Beginners Group" have meetings 4 days a week for any one who has a desire to stop drinking.

 Other honors

 In 1987, the Oakdale Army Support Element in Oakdale, Pennsylvania was redesignated the Charles E. Kelly Support Facility.
+In 2024 the City of Pittsburgh dedicated Shawano Street (where Kelly grew up and returned home from the front) "Honorary Commando Kelly Way".